 Do not fret from emphasizing your transferable skills, that might not be applicable to the opening at first sight and consider prepping your application to be more appealing to application tracking systems.

 What to consider during an interview

-Once you have successfully applied for a job and are invited to interviews, there are many things to keep in mind.
+Once you have successfully applied for a job and are invited to an in person interview or maybe a video interview, there are many things to keep in mind.
 Please ensure that you are prepared, by being knowledgeable about the company, the position you are applying for and some industry trends.
 You might also want to have questions for the hiring manager.